The Greek Orthodox bishop who revered Mother Erene

 There was then a solitary monk who lived in the mountain.
 He never went down to the monastery.
 However, he came down especially to meet them.
 He was very happy on seeing them and asked them to pray for the unity of the Church.
 Tamav’s comment was that he was a monk of great holiness and spiritual depth.
 His face radiated light and his features looked like a young child’s.

 Later, we learnt that Tamav met with this monk and other telekinetic fathers in the area of Sinai.
 She used to go there miraculously and pray with them.
-Her spiritual relationship with the monks and nuns of the monasteries of St. Catherine grew stronger.
+Her spiritual relationship with the monks of the monasteries of St. Catherine grew stronger.
 Whenever they came to Cairo, they would always visit our community and exchange spiritual blessings and benefits with Tamav.

 Ref: Tamav Erene: A torch of love dazzeling in the Coptic monastic life (book 6), p.
 27-8